Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Was about to call in anyway," ‘Horse said, kindly.
 "It’ll be a few years ‘fore you’re fully conditioned.
 Don’t stop moving, though.
 Keep walkin’."

-"Bet….bet I’ll be….a fuckuva lot better…after this…" Hunter groaned, and clipped a fresh powder cartridge into his drinking water.
+"Bet... bet I’ll be... a fuckuva lot better... after this..."
+Hunter groaned, and clipped a fresh powder cartridge into his drinking water.
 Normally, he’d have checked which flavor, but right now he just needed the top-up.
 By pure luck, he got his favorite sour cherry.

 "Fuck yeah, dude."
 ‘Horse’s tone was all business.
 "Moho, looks like we’ll be joinin’ back up with the rest of the team an’ re-deploying to the Palace.
 Can offload my patient too."